 Using sentences like, “I really appreciated the time you spent with me today.
 I hope it was time well spent for you too,” or, “Let me start by saying thank you for your time today,” are a great place to start.

 If you can fortify these statements by adding specific reasons why you’re thankful, that’s even better.
 For example: “I learned a lot from your suggestions today,” or, “I feel I will be able to act upon the advice you offered.”

 The key is to make sure your recipient perceives that you are genuine.
 Here’s how this might look in practice.

-- It personalizes the email so it doesn’t look like you’re just sending out a pre-written template.
-This will likely cause the other person to perceive you as caring, thoughtful, and attentive.
+✅ It personalizes the email, so it doesn’t look like you’re just sending out a pre-written template.
+This can help you come across as caring, thoughtful, and attentive.

-- People are attracted to positivity.
-By highlighting a positive element of the meeting, those you met with are likely to have a better opinion of you and think of the meeting as a success.
+✅ People are attracted to positivity.
+By highlighting a positive element of the meeting, those you met with are more likely to consider the meeting a success.

-- Common ground is the source of all connection, and this component allows you to establish that common ground quickly.
+✅ Common ground is the source of all connections, and this component allows you to establish that common ground quickly.